A photo-transistors is a bipolar semiconductor device that converts light energy into electric current.

 How a Photo-transistor Works

 A photo-transistor is a bipolar device that is completely made of silicon or another semi-conductive material and is dependent on light energy.
-Photo-transistors are generally packaged in an opaque or clear container that helps focus light as it travels through it and allow the light to reach the photo-transistor’s sensitive parts.
+Photo-transistors are generally packaged in an opaque or clear container that helps focus light as it travels through it and allows the light to reach the photo-transistor’s sensitive parts.
 A photo-transistor generally has an exposed base that amplifies the light that it comes in contact with.
 This causes a relatively high collector current to pass through the photo-transistor, which can be converted in a voltage difference with the help of a suitable resistor.

 Most important specifications